www.LinuxHowtos.org

 SHA512, this defines the number of SHA rounds used by the encryption algorithm by default (when the number of rounds is not specified on the command line).

-With a lot of rounds, it is more difficult to brute forcing the password.
+With a lot of rounds, it is more difficult to brute force the password.
 But note also that more CPU resources will be needed to authenticate users.

-If not specified, the libc will choose the default number of rounds (5000).
+If not specified, the libc will choose the default number of rounds (5000), which is orders of magnitude too low for modern hardware.

 The values must be inside the 1000-999,999,999 range.